 Sausages (klobásy, in Czech) are on every corner in the Czech Republic.
 Similar to hot dog stands in most major metropolitan cities in the United States.
 Sausage stands are very popular in Prague.
 I kinda consider myself a sausage connoisseur and OMG these were the best sausages I have ever eaten.

 These stands are great for tourist who have been out drinking beer all night and is need of a late night snack to soak up the alcohol.
 There are a variety of sausages based on the type of meat and seasoning you prefer, but the sausages are typically served up on white buns with every topping you can think of from — ketchup, hot sauce, sauerkraut, and mustard.

 There’s no better way to feel like a local than by grabbing a bite to eat at the nearest sausage stand.

 Prague’s most famous pastry did not originate in the Czech Republic.
 Trdelník was originally known as Kurtsoskalacs and came from Transylvania but it is now a staple in the Czech Republic.

 These rolled pastries are dusted in cinnamon sugar or left plain and glazed with butter.
 Unlike most street food on this list, trdelník can be found throughout the city, in shop windows, and on street corners.

 Fine Dining in the Czech Republic

 Olomouc is one of the best-kept secrets in Czechia.
 It’s history and sight mimic that of Prague but without all of the crowds.
 Olomouc (pronounced OH-la-Mootz), the historic capital of Moravia in the east of the Czech Republic.

 Entree is the epitome of fine dining and can hold its own to any Michelin Starr restaurant in Europe.
-(Stay tuned for my next post because it will be all about the beautiful town of Olomouc).
+(Check out my next post because it will be all about the beautiful town of Olomouc).

 Related Post: 5 Best Places For Fall Vacation